-Firstly, every user should know that the key to computer safety is caution.
-For this reason, it is extremely important to be very cautious during the download/installation/update processes, as well as when browsing the Internet in general.
-You should never use any third party downloaders/installers, because they often include rogue apps.
-Software should be downloaded only from official sources, preferably using direct download links.
-Same goes for software updates.
-Proper software maintenance is extremely important and you should always be sure to keep installed applications/operating system up-to-date.
-To achieve this, however, employ only implemented functions or either tools provided by the official developer.
-We should also note that software is a cyber crime and, if that wasn't enough, the risk of infections is extremely high, since most of cracking tools are fake.
-For this reason, you should never attempt to activate any apps using illegal/third party tools.
-Lastly, be sure to have a reputable anti-virus/anti-spyware suite installed and running.
-Tools of this type will help you eliminate malware infections before the system is harmed.
+The key to computer safety is caution.
+Therefore, be very cautious during the download/installation/update processes and when browsing the Internet in general.
+Never use any third party downloaders/installers, since they often include rogue apps.
+Software should be downloaded from official sources only, preferably using direct download links.
+The same applies to software updates.
+Proper software maintenance is extremely important and you should keep installed applications/operating systems up-to-date.
+To achieve this, however, employ only implemented functions or tools provided by the official developer.
+Furthermore, software is a cyber crime and the risk of infections is extremely high, since most cracking tools are fake.
+Therefore, never attempt to activate any apps using illegal/third party tools.
+Have a reputable anti-virus/anti-spyware suite installed and running.
+These tools eliminate malware infections before the system is harmed.
 If your computer is already infected with Godes, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Godes ransomware's text file ("_readme.txt"):
+Text presented in Godes ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.

 The only method of recovering files is to purchase decrypt tool and unique key for you.

 This software will decrypt all your encrypted files.

 You can send one of your encrypted file from your PC and we decrypt it for free.

 But we can decrypt only 1 file for free.
 File must not contain valuable information.